-Musical Equipment/Instruments - To the greatest extent possible, instruments should not be shared between pupils and if sharing is required, the instruments should be cleaned between uses.
+Musical Equipment/Instruments - To the greatest extent possible, instruments should not be shared between students and if sharing is required, the instruments should be

-Library Policy - Where practical pupils should have their own books.
+Library Policy - Where practical students should have their own books.
 Textbooks that are shared should be covered in a wipeable plastic covering that can be wiped with a suitable household cleaning agent between uses.
-Pupils should be encouraged to perform hand hygiene after using any shared item.
+Students should be encouraged to perform hand hygiene after using any shared item.